pFarb/awesome-crypto-papers/README.md

 #### Post-quantum cryptography

+* [Kyber and Dilithium](https://cryptography101.ca/kyber-dilithium) - These lectures describe Kyber (ML-KEM) and Dilithium (ML-DSA), the quantum-safe lattice-based key encapsulation and signature schemes that were standardized in August 2024 by the National Institute of Standards and Technology (NIST).
 * [Post-quantum cryptography - dealing with the fallout of physics success](https://eprint.iacr.org/2017/314.pdf) - Brief observation of mathematical tasks that can be used to build cryptosystems secure against attacks by post-quantum computers.
 * [Post-quantum cryptography](https://web.archive.org/web/20210510200628/https://www.researchgate.net/profile/Nicolas-Sendrier-2/publication/226115302_Code-Based_Cryptography/links/540d62d50cf2df04e7549388/Code-Based-Cryptography.pdf) - Introduction to post-quantum cryptography.
 * [Post-quantum RSA](https://cr.yp.to/papers/pqrsa-20170419.pdf) - Daniel Bernshtein's insight how to save RSA in post-quantum period.